kawzuha/seo-research-project/PLAYBOOK.md

 ### 2.3 Do what AI cannot replicate

-Use AI to format and communicate human experience—not to manufacture it.
+Use AI to format and communicate human experience, not to manufacture it.
 Product reviews need real testing, original photos, and documented pros/cons from hands-on use (source: [Lily Ray](https://www.linkedin.com/posts/lily-ray-44755615_google-recently-reminded-everyone-that-non-commodity-activity-7455667858283368448-zkBC), LinkedIn post, 03.11.2025).

 ### 2.4 Build content around real customer questions